HEaslea/SDE_Notes/GENERAL/Const Char Pointer.md

 `cout`, if it takes a `char*`, then it will just print out the string, which is a behaviour from the `ostream` class.

-There are lots of weird shit that happen with using char, most of the time you can just assume that it acts as a string "sort of".
+There are lots of weird stuff that happen with using char, most of the time you can just assume that it acts as a string "sort of".
 It will work in the same way here: